okta/okta-sdk-dotnet/docs/TemplateApi.md

 Create an SMS Template

-Adds a new custom SMS template to your organization.
+Creates a new custom SMS template

 ### Example
 ```csharp